-Picking a car insurance company can be tricky: rates can fluctuate by driving history, age, and location, and every company provides a different set of discounts.
-Nationwide and American Family are two of America's most popular insurance companies, offering competitively priced policies in most American states.
+Deciding on a car insurer is difficult: companies' rates differ by location, age, and driving history, and companies offer an array of discounts.
+Nationwide and American Family are two of the most popular insurance companies, providing competitively priced policies across most of America.

-In an effort to make insurance shopping seamless, we've gathered average policy rates from American Family and Nationwide.
-These take into consideration a number of pricing components, including credit rating, driving behavior, and age.
-Compare rates and find an affordable policy today.
+To help make insurance shopping seamless, we gathered average rates from American Family and Nationwide.
+The below cover myriad rating factors, including credit score, driving behavior, and age.
+Take a look at these rates and find the right policy for you.

-If you have very poor credit, Nationwide could be a better option for you.
-Typically, Nationwide offers cheaper premiums than American Family for drivers with credit scores of lower than 580.
-Drivers with exceptional credit — a score of 800-plus — should consider Check out average insurance rates by credit score for American Family and Nationwide below.
+If you have extremely bad credit, Nationwide could be preferable to Nationwide.
+On average, Nationwide offers better prices than American Family for drivers with credit scores of 579 or less.
+Those with outstanding credit — a score of 800-plus — should lean toward View average insurance rates by credit score for American Family and Nationwide below.

 |Very Poor (300-579)||$1,593||$1,931|